samachola/chumvi/README.md

 Running the app on your machine

-1.   run git clone https://github.com/samachola/chumvi.git or download zip file.
+1.   run `git clone https://github.com/samachola/chumvi.git` or download zip file.
-2.  create a virtualenv test_env.
+2.  create a `virtualenv test_env`.
-3. run pip install -r requirements.txt.
+3. run `pip install -r requirements.txt`.
 4.  run `python app.py` in your terminal to view app.